 All data are static, spatiotemporal graphs. 🙄

-Specifically, contextualized data have spatial and time dimensions, and relationships to other data.
+Meaning, data have location and time dimensions, and relationships to other data.
 No need here for arcane incantations of the third-normal form. 😱

-Data do not change, and if they do it is because “the truth” changed.
+Data do not change, and if they do, “the truth” changed.
 How you design for that says a lot about you.
-That’s why I’m going to talk about it!
+That is the topic of this talk.

 We invent semantics like "port forward fuel level sender" to refer to a precise location w.r.t. your Lagrangian reference frame.

 When the reference or observed thing moves, we get a trajectory, which probably has at least four dimensions.
 Like a fish, boat, or πλαγκτός.

 What we call 2-D (a gray-scale image) is 3-D: X,Y,Z. A wave height field, sea surface temperature, or centimeters of equivalent water based on “gravity sensing” satellites.

 What we call 3-D like a point cloud, mesh, or volume rendering, is at least 5-D when animated, and a graph is a particular projection of a sparse matrix.